Rakosn1cek/fuzzy-scripts/Master-README.md

 📜 License

-MIT - Free to use and modify.
+MIT License - Feel free to use and modify!